Probing long-lived axions at the KOTO experiment: Axion production and detection

 To summarize, the total axion yield at the T1 target is approximated to be

 where the exact relative contributions of the two mechanisms depend on the specific model.
-We show the differential distributions with respect to the axion energy ($E_a$) and its production angle to the proton beam ($\theta_a$, see Fig.~\ref{fig:illustration}) in Fig.~\ref{fig:angleEa} for two benchmarks with axion mass of 40\,MeV or 400\,MeV and the coupling being dominated by $c_{GG}$.
-In this coupling benchmark for the $m_a=400$\,MeV case, the overall production yield from the mixing with $\pi^0$ and $\eta$ exceeds significantly the Primakoff production while for smaller axion masses, the Primakoff production becomes more relevant, similarly to what has been observed in~\cite{Jerhot:2022chi} for experiments operating with higher beam energies.
+We show the differential distributions with respect to the axion energy ($E_a$) and its production angle to the proton beam ($\theta_a$, see Fig.~\ref{fig:illustration}) in Fig.~\ref{fig:angleEa} for two benchmarks with axion masses of 40\,MeV and 400\,MeV and the couplings being dominated by the gluon, $f_a/c_{GG}=200\,{\rm GeV}$ and $20\,{\rm TeV}$, respectively.
+In this coupling benchmark for the $m_a=400$\,MeV case, the overall production yield from the mixing with $\pi^0$ and $\eta$ exceeds significantly the Primakoff production while for smaller axion masses, the Primakoff production becomes more relevant, similarly to what has been observed in Ref.~\cite{Jerhot:2022chi} for experiments operating with higher beam energies.